 PSYCH 5407 Psychopharmacology: 3 semester hours

 Prerequisite: 12 units of graduate-level.
 An examination of the effects of drugs on the brain and on behavior.
 Primary emphasis is on those drugs used in the treatment of affective disorders, schizophrenia and anxiety.

 PSYCH 5465 Seminar: Behavioral Neuroscience: 3 semester hours

 Prerequisites: Graduate standing or permission of instructor.
 Behavioral neuroscience is the study of the relation of the brain to behavior.
 The field has emerged as the new face of psychology; there are few subfields in psychology that have not been influenced by findings from animal labs, and from human studies employing physiological recordings, neuroimaging and psychotherapeutic drugs.
 This course will serve as an introduction for graduate students in psychology of brain morphology and function with an emphasis on normal and pathological behaviors.

-PSYCH 5468 Seminar: Cognitive Processes: 3 semester hours
+PSYCH 5468 Seminar: Cognitive and Affective Processes: 3 semester hours

 Prerequisites: Admission to the Graduate Program in Psychology or consent of instructor.
-This course is an introduction to classic and contemporary theories, methodologies, and theoretical perspectives used in the field of cognitive psychology.
-The emphasis is on basic research in the field of cognitive psychology but some applications of these experiments are discussed as well.
-The class will read and discuss chapters from cognitive psychology textbooks as well as classic and contemporary empirical journal articles in cognitive Psychology.
+This course is an introduction to classic and contemporary theories, methodologies, and theoretical perspectives used in the field of cognitive and affective psychology.
+Both basic research and applications of cognitive and affective psychology including the effect of culture are discussed.
+Special attention is paid to the interaction between cognition and emotion, including cognitive processing of emotional information and various forms of emotion regulation.